harshvardhanarora/swiftsimplified/_posts/2022-03-22-control-flow-in-swift.md

 }
 ```

-We can also chose to iterate over only keys or values of a dictionary as well.
+We can also choose to iterate over only keys or values of a dictionary.

 ```swift
 for number in nameForNumber.keys {